 Factories

 We’re committed to making clothes with a smaller environmental impact in places that treat workers well.
 So, when it comes to choosing where we make our clothes, we look at a number of different factors - quality, price, speed, reduced environmental impact, and working conditions for the people in the facility.
 Our partners share a common vision of sustainability, accountability, and transparency.
-We published Our Factories list so you can learn more about the factories behind our clothes.
+We publish Our Factories list so you can learn more about the factories behind our clothes.
 Transparency is key to accountability, which is why we disclose 100% of Tier 1 finished goods manufacturers and subcontractors within our supply chain.
 We have aligned with the Transparency Pledge and are participating in the Open Supply Hub (OS Hub) to expand on the details that are made public so we can be more accountable for the working conditions in our partner factories.

 An audit is just a snapshot in time, so we prioritize active continuous improvement, root cause analysis and development of necessary management systems.